-Eligible parents are those who have satisfied Section 152 of the Internal Revenue Code of 1954 and who present such proof to the custodian of an educational record.
+Eligible parents are those who have satisfied Section 152 of the Internal Revenue Code of 1954 and who present such proof to the Registrar.
 Normally the proof will be a certified copy of the parent's most recent Federal Income Tax Form.